ellsclytn/dotfiles/README.md

 ## Requirements

-1. A computer running Arch Linux
+1. A computer capable of running Arch Linux

 ## Get started

+1. Boot into an Arch Live boot
+2. Download `setup/live`
+3. Run it
+4. Reboot into the newly installed system, and log in.
-1. Clone this repo
+5. Clone this repo into `~/.dotfiles`
-2. `./setup/start`
+6. From `~/.dotfiles`, run `./setup/software`

 ## Post-install

-### YubiKey GPG & SSH
+### YubiKey

 My setup is heavily inspired by the amazing https://github.com/drduh/YubiKey-Guide.
 If my instructions below don't work, there's probably a solution in that repo.